Last Updated on 26 September 2024 by Cycloscope

-The term custom-bicycle indicates a bike handmade on order by a professional framebuilder, which perfectly fits your physical feature, being tailored according to your body measures.
+The term custom-bicycle indicates a bike handmade on order by a professional frame builder, which perfectly fits your physical features, being tailored according to your body measures.
 Just like a tailored suit, nothing can fit better on you than a custom bicycle, but of course, the price tag is much higher.

 Although anybody will benefit from riding a bicycle frame that truly fits their unique body dimensions, flexibility, and riding style, when it comes to touring bicycles, having a perfect fit can really skyrocket your enjoyment during all kinds of travels.

-Since there are so many frame builders out in the big world, we decided to write two different posts, one about the best touring framebuilders in North America (USA and Canada), and one for the rest of the world.
+Since there are so many frame builders out in the big world, we decided to write two different posts, one about the best touring frame builders in North America, and one for the rest of the world.

-Most of the information about these bicycle frame manufacturers are taken from their own websites.
-This post doesn’t aim to give opinions but showcase the most complete list possible of custom bicycle builders.
+Most of the information about these bicycle frame manufacturers is taken from their own websites.
+This post doesn’t aim to give opinions but to showcase the most complete list possible of custom bicycle builders.
 If you think we missed someone, please let us know in the comments.

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)